CiscoLives/LTRATO-2001/docs/tasks/task4/step2.rst

     .. note::
         Alternatively, you can compare test results by going to the **Requests** page and selecting 2 requests for comparison as described below.

 #.
-Click on Requests menu item:
+Click on the Requests menu item:

     .. image:: images/xpresso-jobs-filter.png
         :align: center